-- 1 From the Service menu, choose Hotlist, then the Hotlist that contains the FTP entry you want to edit.
-The hotlist window appears. - 2 Select the entry you want to edit. - 3 From the Hotlist menu, choose Edit Properties.
+From the Service menu, choose Hotlist, then the Hotlist that contains the FTP entry you want to edit.
+The hotlist window appears.

+The notifist window appears.

+- 2 Select the entry you want to edit. - 3 From the Hotlist menu, choose Edit Properties.
 The FTP session properties dialog appears. - 4 Change whatever information you want to change for this session. - 5 Click Save.

 The changes you have made are saved to the Hotlist.

-For more information about hotlist entries, see Chapter 4, "Using and maintaining Hotlists".
+For more information about hotlist entries, see Chapter 5, "Using and maintaining Hotlists".